- Reuse of sewage sludge in Mongolia will help mitigate climate change impacts and reclaim mining sites.

 - ADB has partnered with the Bill & Melinda Gates Foundation to develop processing and reusing sewage sludge in agriculture and land reclamation in Mongolia.

 Drought, desertification, overgrazing, and mining are causing land degradation in Mongolia.
-ADB has partnered with the Bill & Melinda Gates Foundation to develop and evaluate pathways for processing and reusing sewage sludge in agriculture and land reclamation.
+ADB has partnered with the Bill & Melinda Gates Foundation, through the Sanitation Financing Partnership Trust Fund under the Water Financing Partnership Facility, to develop and evaluate pathways for processing and reusing sewage sludge in agriculture and land reclamation.

 Pilot results have proved that recycling of sludge to boost plant growth is technically feasible and safe.
 The composted sludge can be used for tree and grass planting and rehabilitation of mining affected lands.
 The production also can generate additional income for wastewater operators.